cedeber/frontafino/boilerplates/rollup-svelte/README.rst

 Rollup + Snowpack + Svelte
 ==========================

 This is a Svelte App.
-It doesn't use Sapper, neither doesn't it supports Server Side Rendering.
+It doesn't use Sapper, neither doesn't it support Server Side Rendering.

 Page.js is used as a router.
 See App.svelte for configuration.